Susan Schnall

 Board President, Veterans for Peace

-Susan Schnall was an active duty Navy nurse (LT.JG) during the American conflict in Vietnam.
-In 1969 was tried and found guilty by general court martial for: conduct unbecoming an officer for dropping anti war leaflets over five military bases in the San Francisco Bay area and wearing her uniform in the GI and Veterans March for Peace on October 12, 1968 in San Francisco.
-Susan is currently President of the national board of directors of Veterans For Peace and president of the New York City VFP chapter.
+Susan Schnall was an active-duty Navy nurse (LTJG) during the American conflict in Vietnam.
+In 1969, she was tried and found guilty by a general court-martial for: conduct unbecoming of an officer for dropping anti-war leaflets over five military bases in the San Francisco Bay area, and wearing her uniform in the GI and Veterans March for Peace on October 12, 1968, in San Francisco.
+Susan is currently President of the national board of directors of Veterans for Peace and president of the New York City VFP chapter.
 She has been active in the Medical Committee for Human Rights, Medical Aid for Indochina, and the GI coffeehouses.
-In 2006 Susan was awarded the
+In 2006, Susan was awarded the medal for peace and friendship between peoples by the Vietnam Union of Friendship Organizations.

-For 31 years Susan was the executive administrator responsible for the departments of Quality/Risk/Care Management, Regulatory Affairs, and Medical Records at a number of public hospitals in New York City, retiring from Bellevue Hospital Center in 2006.
+For 31 years, Susan was the executive administrator responsible for the departments of Quality/Risk/Care Management, Regulatory Affairs, and Medical Records at a number of public hospitals in New York City, retiring from Bellevue Hospital Center in 2006.

-Susan is a member of the core of the Vietnam Agent Orange Relief and Responsibility and a member of Vietnam Veterans Against the War.
+Susan is a member of the core of the Vietnam Agent Orange Relief and Responsibility and a member of Vietnam Veterans Against War.
 She organized and led a delegation of Science/Public Health professionals to Vietnam in 2013 to survey the land that had been contaminated by the US use of Agent Orange/dioxin and visit the people who had been harmed by the chemicals.
-In August, 2016 she
+In August, 2016, she presented a paper on the Health Effects on American Service Members who served in Vietnam at an international conference on Agent Orange/dioxin in Hanoi.
+For several years, she organized scientific panels on Agent Orange at the American Public Health Association’s annual meetings.